anima-wg/constrained-6tisch-anima-dtls-join-proxy/constrained-anima-dtls-join-proxy.md

 ##cacerts

-The request from Join Proxy to EST-server looks like:
+The request from Join Proxy to EST server looks like:

 ~~~
     Get coaps://192.0.2.1/est/crts